ottuco/ottu-py/README.md

 ### Checkout Autoflow
 Create a checkout session without specifying the PG codes.
 The PG codes will be automatically selected based on the currency code, either from the cache or payment method API.

+Behind the scenes, `ottu-py` will automatically fetch the payment methods from the cache or payment method API and select the PG codes based on the currency code.
 ```python
 from ottu import Ottu
 from ottu.auth import APIKeyAuth